LiveGTech/Adapt-UI/docs/en/getting-started.md

 This newly-added button will:

-* Open the navigation bar when pressed using the binding `aui-bind="aside"`.
+* Open the navigation menu when pressed using the binding `aui-bind="aside"`.
 * Announce "Open menu" to assistive technologies (such as screen readers) when the button is selected.
 * Have an icon inside it which visually conveys that the button is a menu.
 * Automatically hide on non-mobile devices (since it's not needed), again automatically via the `aui-bind="aside"` attribute.

-Now that our navigation bar is fully complete, you can navigate between pages.
+Now that our navigation menu is fully complete, you can navigate between pages.
 Pages aren't quite screens, though; there's a difference:

 * A screen is a distinct area of your app which is part of a progressive navigation flow.
 It is defined by `<aui-screen>`.
 Screens can have their own header titles and header buttons.
 * A page is a subsection of a screen.
 A screen can contain one or more pages via the `<main>` element.
-Pages can't control the header, and can only mainly be selected through a navigation bar.
+Pages can't control the header, and can only mainly be selected through a navigation menu.
 It is designed for lateral navigation and not progressive navigation.

 Screens can also be animated to transition back and fourth between different scenarios.
 For example, you may have a sign-in screen which then transitions to the main screen of the app.
 Pages don't have this navigative animatibility aside from being able to fade out and then fade in to show a different page, since they're not designed for conveying progessive navigation.